WebAssembly/spec/document/core/valid/modules.rst

 * For each :math:`y_i` in :math:`y^\ast`,
   the function :math:`C.\CFUNCS[y]` must be defined in the context.

-* Then the element segment is valid.
+* Then the element segment is valid with type |SACTIVE|.

 .. math::